Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 Statutory sentencing duty

-The law imposes a general duty on criminal courts, when sentencing an offender, to treat more seriously any offence which can be shown to be aggravated by hostility towards sexual orientation or transgender identity (Section 146 Criminal Justice Act 2003).
+The law imposes a general duty on criminal courts, when sentencing an offender, to treat more seriously any offence which can be shown to be aggravated by hostility towards persons of a particular sexual orientation or who are transgender.
+(Section 146 Criminal Justice Act 2003).

 Prosecutors have a duty to present all relevant material to allow the court to pass sentence in accordance with the law.
-Hostility towards sexual orientation or transgender identity makes an offence more serious and the court has a duty to take this into account when it sentences a defendant.
+Hostility towards persons of a particular sexual orientation or who are transgender makes an offence more serious and the court has a duty to take this into account when it sentences a defendant.

 Where the evidence to support s146 has been identified, instructions to the prosecuting advocate should include a request that an application for an uplift be made, with the basis for this clearly set out.